mightymetrika/mmibain/README.md

 ## Play RepliCrisis

-‘RepliCrisis’ is a Shiny app game that simulates evalutating replication studies based on the framework presented in \[Hoijtink, Mulder, van Lissa & Gu (2019)\](<https://doi.org/10.1037/met0000201>.
-Follow these steps to play:
+‘RepliCrisis’ is a Shiny app game that simulates evalutating replication studies based on the framework presented in [Hoijtink, Mulder, van Lissa & Gu (2019)](https://doi.org/10.1037/met0000201).
+Follow these steps to
+play:

 - Set your sample size (for groups within study), difficulty, alpha level, and seed for reproducibility.